 Whether you purposefully sought one out, or life just delivered her to you as a wonderful surprise, here you are, dating a single mom.
 She’s smart, gorgeous, kind, and loving.

 Despite all the problems a single mother faces, she knows how to manage her time and prioritize what is important in life.
 She’s nothing like the childfree women you’ve dated before.

-This is new territory for you so naturally, you have some questions about how best to navigate this situation so that both of you are happy.
+This is new territory for you, so naturally are looking for some single moms dating tips, because you have some questions about how to date a single mom so that both of you are happy.

-Here are some guidelines for making dating a single mom a great, healthy and life-enhancing experience for the two of you!
+Here are some tips for dating a single mom and how you can make this a great, healthy, and life-enhancing experience for the two of you!

 Before, with your childfree girlfriends, your time was your own.
-You could propose a spontaneous evening out without much notice, and be drinking and dancing an hour later.
-Not so much with a single mom.
+You could propose a spontaneous evening out without much notice and be drinking and dancing an hour later.

 No, she’s on the clock.
 She’s got a babysitter to pay and release, and an early-morning alarm to get her child up and ready for school.